jvking/reddit-RL-simulator/README.md

 ```
 python MySimulator.py --K 3 --N 10 --dataFile data/askscience.db
 ```
-After typing the above command, you will see the following tuple of (state-text, list of action-texts, reward).
-The action order may differ:
+After typing the above command, you will see the following print-outs (state, list of sub-actions, reward).
+The sub-action order may differ:
+>state: [u'Is the heat I feel when I face a bonfire transmitted to me mostly by infrared radiation or by heated air?']

 ### Reference